Tribal Composting Needs Assessment

 Phase 2

-- Conducting a Needs Assessment for Tribes to understand priorities, needs, and challenges with developing and operating composting programs on Tribal lands.
+A Needs Assessment for Tribes to understand priorities, needs, and challenges with developing and operating composting programs on Tribal lands.
+The Needs Assessment was conducted through in-person listening sessions, key informant interviews, and an advisory panel.

 Photo credit: Shingle Springs Band of Miwok Indians